 136 CHATHAM ST - $309,000

 A very smart and immaculate two-bedroom detached brick home in midtown Kingston.
 Walk to the university, the hospitals, the Memorial Centre grounds, or the downtown core.
 A rare sort of bird these days.
-An open house on the 20th from 2-4 pm.

 The Bigger Picture

 This very interesting detached brick home was reportedly built in 1871.* I don’t know its history yet (I’ll do some digging), but with its flat roof and its modest square footprint like something out of a Minecraft worldscape, I think a commercial intent was likely to begin with.
 I’ve seen village post offices with the same quite formal posture.
 There would have been a thick oak counter inside, perhaps, and mail bags slumped against the plaster walls, a couple of steaming horses and a muddy carriage parked outside.
 Fog-shrouded fields stretching away to the north.